ssrakshaya/BreastCancerAnalysis/README.md

-# 🎗️ Honors Breast Cancer Analysis
+# 🎗️ Breast Cancer Analysis

 This project conducts Exploratory Data Analysis (EDA) and classification modeling using the **Wisconsin Breast Cancer** dataset from the UCI Machine Learning Repository.
 It compares the performance of different machine learning models, including Decision Trees, Random Forests, and Multi-Layer Perceptrons (MLP), to predict tumor classifications.